Ephesus ruins -

 Ephesus was one of the most important and wealthiest Greek cities and Mediterranean ports (that's right, the sea used to go all the way to Ephesus).

-It was one of the member of Ionial League (a city-states alliance) during the classical Greek era.
+It was one of the members of Ionial League (a city-states alliance) during the classical Greek era.

 It holds great importance for the development of early Christianity, too.